derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-30/04/2022 16:20:23 : 3 Database Admins walked into a NoSQL bar.
+01/05/2022 16:21:32 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Asked to explain Unicode during an interview, Geoff went into detail about his final year university project.
-He was not hired.
+How come there is no obfuscated Perl contest?
+Because everyone would win.
 <!-- replace-with-joke ends -->